tobermory/executive-glib/README.md

 user I/O, print 'foo' every 5 seconds and 'bar' every 7.
 Exit gracefully after one minute.**

-I can think of several ways to attack this problem:
+I can think of several ways to attack this 'foobar' problem:

 + Create three threads, one each to handle the foo printing, the bar printing and the end condition.
 All can use sleep() for their